 I don’t often put drinks in my kids’ lunchboxes, but I think it’s nice for them to have that kind of a treat occasionally.
 If I do put a drink in their lunchbox, I want to be sure it’s not full of high fructose corn syrup and that it’s made with real fruit juice.

 Fruit Shoot is a perfect option.
-We tried the fruit punch flavor and Sophia deemed it yummy.
+We tried the fruit punch flavor and my youngest deemed it yummy.
 It does not contain HFCS or artificial flavors and it is made with real fruit juice from concentrate.